 If you find yourself confused and do not know where to go to buy a ticket or catch a train, do not panic there is lots of help available from helpful English speaking station staff.

-Ticket Office for Foreigners: At the top left hand corner of the train station, to the left of the ticket counter and near the side exit, there is separate ticket office for foreigner passengers.
+- Ticket Office for Foreigners: At the top left hand corner of the train station, to the left of the ticket counter and near the side exit, there is separate ticket office for foreigner passengers.
 The office is open everyday from 06.00 to 20.00.
 This office accepts payment by credit card.

-Train Information Office: On the right hand side of the station of the station concourse there is a Train Information Office.
+- Train Information Office: On the right hand side of the station of the station concourse there is a Train Information Office.
 This office can answer any questions you have about train travel from Bangkok, however, please note that you cannot book information here.

-Display Boards: Above the ticket counters and on each train platform there are electronic display boards.
+- Display Boards: Above the ticket counters and on each train platform there are electronic display boards.
 These display boards provide information about the departure and arrival times of trains to and from Bangkok train station, arrival and departure platforms, and information about any delays.
-For more information see ourGuide to Display Boards at Hua Lamphong Train Station.
+For more information see our guide to the display boards at Hua Lamphong Train Station.

 Facilities at Bangkok Train Station

-Left Luggage: at the front entrance of the station, to your left as you enter, there is aleft luggage office.
+- Left Luggage: at the front entrance of the station, to your left as you enter, there is a left luggage office.

-Toilets: there are toilets to the right of the tickets counter at the far end of the station from the main entrance.
+- Toilets: there are toilets to the right of the tickets counter at the far end of the station from the main entrance.

-Food: on the Ground Floor of the station there are food stalls on the left hand side selling a variety of take-away food including pies and pastries.
+- Food: on the Ground Floor of the station there are food stalls on the left hand side selling a variety of take-away food including pies and pastries.
 There is also a branch of KFC and Dunkin Donuts.
 This is a good place to stock up for the journey.
 On the right hand side on the Ground Floor there is also a food hall selling inexpensive Thai food.
 On the first floor also on the left hand side there is a branch of Black Canyon Coffee with seating for customers.
-For more information see ourGuide to Food and Drink at Bangkok Train Station.
+For more information see our guide to food and drink at Bangkok Train Station.

-Shopping: On the left hand side of the station near the left luggage office and the main entrance there is small bookshop.
+- Shopping: On the left hand side of the station near the left luggage office and the main entrance there is small bookshop.
 On the right hand side of the station, by the main entrance, there is a supermarket.

-Sending Things by Rail: There is a Freight and Parcels office and to the left hand side of the train platforms.
+- Sending Things by Rail: There is a Freight and Parcels office and to the left hand side of the train platforms.
 You can send packages to most train stations in Thailand from the Freight and Parcels office in Hua Lamphong station.
 You pay by weight.
 You do not need to travel on the same train as the package you are sending, but you do need the receipt they issue at the cargo office from which the package is sent in order to collect it on arrival.

-Shops and Restaurants Near Bangkok Train Station
+Eat and shop near Bangkok Train Station

-7-Eleven: If you go out of the main entrance of the station and go left, there is a 7-Eleven convenience store.
+- 7-Eleven: If you go out of the main entrance of the station and go left, there is a 7-Eleven convenience store.
 This is a lot cheaper than the supermarket inside the station.
 Remember if you want to buy alcoholic drinks for your journey (alcoholic drinks are no longer sold on Thai trains) the current rules are that the alcohol can only be sold by shops between 12:00 and 14:00 and then from 17:00 to 24:00.

-Chicken and Rice Shops: For a cheap and tasty meal, and somewhere to sit down and have a beer (whatever the hour) go out the main entrance, turn left and cross the main road.
+- Chicken and Rice Shops: For a cheap and tasty meal, and somewhere to sit down and have a beer (whatever the hour) go out the main entrance, turn left and cross the main road.
 There are three ‘chicken and rice’ shops located opposite the station with tables and chairs outside, as well as inside.
 The menus are in Thai but there are three basic options: ‘Khao Man Gai’ (Hainanese chicken and rice), ‘Khao Moo Dang’ (pork in a sweet red sauce with rice) and ‘Khao Ka Moo’ (pork leg in a light gravy with rice and a stewed cabbage like vegetable).
 Expect to pay 40 THB to 50 THB per dish and around 100 THB for a large beer.

-Things to See and Do Whilst Waiting for a Train at Bangkok Train Station
+Things to See near Bangkok Train Station

 If you have some time before your train departs we suggest that deposit your bags in the Left Luggage Office at the train station and take the time to see some of the local sights.
 Hua Lamphong Railway is located on the edge of Bangkok’s China Town and near to the river.
 There is plenty to keep you occupied for a few hours before your train departs, and below we list only a few of the things you might do and see before your train departs.